ByteDance founder tells staff he's shifting away from CEO's daily work -sources

 It had 1.9 billion global monthly users in December 2020 for all its apps including TikTok, its Chinese version Douyin and news aggregator Jinri Toutiao.

-Reporting by Yingzhi Yang and Tony Munroe; Editing by Muralikumar Anantharaman and Kim Coghill
+Reporting by Yingzhi Yang and Tony Munroe; Editing by Muralikumar Anantharaman, Kim Coghill and David Evans

 Our Standards: The Thomson Reuters Trust Principles.